 Breast Implant Fillers: Saline Implants

 Saline implants were used almost exclusively in the United States from 1992 until November 2006 because of a U.S. Food and Drug Administration (FDA) ban on silicone implants.
 Now that the FDA ban has been lifted and both types of breast implants are available, women have additional choices for breast augmentation surgery.
 While some people believe that silicone breast implants are softer and feel more natural, the latest saline implants are soft and very durable.
-Saline implants can be as small as 120cc or as large as 850cc, and they are available in round and teardrop shapes so that a procedure can be tailored to a patient's specific body contour.
+Saline implants can be as small as 120cc (small breast implants that look natural) or as large as 850cc, and they are available in round and teardrop shapes so that a procedure can be tailored to a patient's specific body contour.
 Anyone considering getting implants larger than the recommended size of 850cc should discuss getting implants custom made with their surgeon.
 Most saline breast implants are filled during surgery.
 Pre-filled saline implants are currently under review by the FDA.

 Advantages of Saline Breast Implants